-■ Table 3 - Weighting criteria adopted for the priority analysis
+Table 3 - Weighting criteria adopted for the priority analysis

-VALUE M E A N I N G 0 -1 The topic examined is considered of non-priority importance or, if considered relevant, is in any case correctly and effectively addressed and managed by INALCA.
+VALUE M E A N I N G 0 -1 The topic examined is considered no prioritary, or if considered relevant, is in any case correctly and effectively addressed and managed by INALCA.
 1 - 2 The topic examined assumes a certain importance, is adequately addressed and managed by INALCA and could be subject to further improvements that are not substantial and not priority.
-2 - 3 The examined topic is important, is already addressed by INALCA and can be subject to further improvements.
+2 - 3 The examined topic is important, has already been addressed by INALCA and can be subject to further improvements.
 3 - 4 The topic examined is very important and, despite being addressed by INALCA, needs further improvements or additions.
 4 - 5 The topic addressed is extremely important and requires a continuous and constant effort by the company to intercept the expectations of stakeholders.